-I’ve lived in New York before but coming back on my own has been challenging.
+I’ve lived in New York before but coming back on my own for college has been challenging.
 It’s also been rewarding because it’s taught and it’s still teaching me a lot about myself.
 If you haven’t moved away from your home or from your country for a significant amount of time, I recommend that you do.
 The reasons why are below.

 When I was with my family, I still preferred to do things by myself but being away from my parents has shown me what independence means.
-When you’re not at home, you know that you have to make your own meals.
+When you’re not in your own home, you know that you have to make your own meals.
 You get from point A to B on your own.
 Also, there are things such as making sure you have a part-time job/internship to provide you with pocket money.
 You know that if you want to figure things out, you can’t run to your parents, you make the necessary phone calls.
 You go where is required.